bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 The EMS bus has a very limited power supply but aside from the thermostat you can power something additional.
 But how much depends on what is already on the bus.
 You will also get problems on transmitting to the bus when you draw the incorrect amount of current.
 Not recommended.

 #### Isolate your power supply circuit from the bus
 What is important to note is that both data and power uses the same bus lines.
-So you need to separate your power supply circuit from the bus lines so it cannot interfere the transmission of data.
+So you need to separate your power supply circuit from the bus lines so it cannot interfere with the transmission of data.
 There are several ways to do this.
-Either use a big diode in series between EMS+ and your power supply circuit, or use f.i. a NPN transistor instead with the base connected via a resistor to EMS+ so it is always 'on'.
+Use f.i. a suitable diode in series between EMS+ and your power supply circuit.

 ## EMS bus protocol
 Although there are some variations, a typical EMS bus datagram looks like this: